rust-lang/rust/Contributing.md

 It would be really useful to have people use rustfmt on their projects and file issues where it does something you don't expect.

-A really useful thing to do that on a crate from the Rust repo.
-If it does something unexpected, file an issue; if not, make a PR to the Rust repo with the reformatted code.
-We hope to get the whole repo consistently rustfmt'ed and to replace `make tidy` with rustfmt as a medium-term goal.
-Issues with stack traces for bugs and/or minimal test cases are especially useful.

-See this [blog post](http://ncameron.org/blog/rustfmt-ing-rust/) for more details.

 ## Create test cases